Country of origin:

 Recommended first album:

-Cauldron of Life is her debut
+Cauldron of Life is the only one we've heard

 Recommended for fans of traditional and neo-traditional music